 “Is there some method I’m missing here?”

-Older generations will tell you what you should be doing, mommy bloggers will tell you what you should be doing, and other moms at the park will tell you what you should be doing.
+Older generations will tell you what you should be doing, mommy bloggers will tell you what you should be doing, and other parents at the park will tell you what you should be doing.

 But we all know that’s not how it works.